betheden/hebrew-grammar/content/gender_both.rst

 A single form that can be either masculine or feminine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the following example, the noun שֶׁמֶשׁ (sun) can be grammatically feminine.
+In the following example, the noun שֶׁמֶשׁ (sun) is grammatically feminine.

 .. csv-table:: Example: GEN 15:17